pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 2-Apr-2022**
 ## Naming series According to the company

--Task to change the naming series of student applicant doctype according to the company abberivation so that we can identify the students of each company(school/college) by looking at their naming series.
+- Task to change the naming series of student applicant doctype according to the company abberivation so that we can identify the students of each company(school/college) by looking at their naming series.
--There was a solution avialable in the official documentation of ErpGuru and we tried it but it wasn't working.
+- There was a solution avialable in the official documentation of ErpGuru and we tried it but it wasn't working.
 We also tried some changes but still it wasn't working.
 After this we were searching for the other solutions and there was a solution available in the discussion forum.
--We tried it on local machines and it was working perfectly after this we implemented it on gne11.gndec.ac.in
+- We tried it on local machines and it was working perfectly after this we implemented it on gne11.gndec.ac.in
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->